-The cost of flight varies from $30 to $100 depending how early you book your ticket.
+The cost of a flight varies from $30 to $100, depending on how early you book your ticket.
 You are more likely to get pretty good rates if you book ahead of time.

-Flights depart from both airports of Bangkok and arrive at Chiang Mai International Airport that is located just 10 minutes’ drive away from the city center.
+Flights depart from both airports of Bangkok and arrive at Chiang Mai International Airport that is located just a 10-minute drive away from the city center.

-Thai AirAsia, Nok Air, and Thai Lion Air are more affordable, which can be taken from Don Mueang Airport.
-Occasionally, there are great deals with Thai Smile, Bangkok Airways, Thai Airways and Thai Vietjet Air at Suvarnabhumi Airport.
+Thai AirAsia, Nok Air, and Thai Lion Air are more affordable, taken from Don Mueang Airport.
+Occasionally, there are great deals with Thai Smile, Bangkok Airways, Thai Airways, and Thai Vietjet Air at Suvarnabhumi Airport.

-Most of the budget carriers have luggage restriction so it is recommended to double-check baggage allowance.
+Most of the budget carriers have luggage restrictions, so it is recommended to double-check baggage allowance.